hexinfra/gorox/README.md

   * svcs/ - Place your RPC services, may be gRPC or HRPC.
   * test/ - Place tests for your project.

-After Gorox is started, 3 dirs are created:
+After Gorox is started, 3 extra dirs are created:

   * logs/ - Place running logs,
-  * temp/ - Place temp files which are safe to remove when Gorox is shutdown,
+  * temp/ - Place temp files which are safe to remove after Gorox is shutdown,
   * vars/ - Place dynamic data files used by Gorox.